lasere77/pwong/README.md

 ---
 ## pwong information
-cette copie a pour but de pouvoir m'améliorer en c++
+this copy has for but to be able to improve me in c++

 ## Credits